 Place asparagus in a large plate and season with olive oil, vinegar, garlic, salt and black pepper.
 Throw by hand so that the spear is well coated.

 Marinate for at least 1 hour, or longer if time permits.
 If not, it’s ready to cook.

 When ready to cook, preheat grill to medium-high heat.

 Arrange the asparagus spears on the grill so they don’t fall off the grill.
 You can also use a grill basket if you have one.

-Grill asparagus until tender and lightly browned, 3 to 8 minutes, turning occasionally (depending on thickness of asparagus and power of grill).
+Grill asparagus until tender and lightly browned, 3 to 8 minutes, turning occasionally (depending on thickness of asparagus and heat of grill).

 Put it back on the plate while it is soaked with vinegar and transfer to a platter.

 please leave a rating and comment Let us know if you like this recipe.
 This allows our business to thrive and allow us to continue providing free, high-quality recipes.